 Normal Weight Range for a 6'1'' Person

 It's normal to weigh between between 144 and 188 pounds if you're 6 feet, 1 inch, according to Rush University Medical Center.
 This weight range puts you at a healthy body mass index, or BMI.
 BMI is a mathematical relationship between your height and weight.
-Too high of a BMI puts you at greater risk of chronic disease due to being overweight or obese.
-A healthy BMI range is 19 to 24, while overweight is 25 to 29, and obese is 30 and above.
-A 6-foot, 1-inch tall person who weighs 189 to 226 pounds has a BMI in the overweight range, while 227 pounds and above qualifies him as obese.
+Too high of a BMI puts you at greater risk of chronic disease related to having overweight or obesity.
+A healthy BMI range is 19 to 24, while 25 to 29 is considered overweight, and 30 and above is considered obesity.
+A 6-foot, 1-inch tall person who weighs 189 to 226 pounds has a BMI in the overweight range, while 227 pounds and above is in the obesity range.

 Body Composition and Weight